 A zoo might not be the first place you’d imagine for a Halloween party, but ‘Boo At The Zoo’ has been delighting families for over 40 years.

-This exciting program runs Thursdays – Sundays throughout October.
+This exciting program runs Thursdays – Sundays throughout the month of October.
 The zoo becomes a living storybook, with larger-than-life characters, music, and trick or treating for kids 11 or under. – there are treat booths provided in various places in the zoo.

 The entry ticket gives you full access to the zoo, as well as The Spooktacular Carousel, the “not-so-itsy-bitsy” Spider House experience and the Headless Horseman of Sleepy Hollow experience.